evernost/gangQin/README.md

 This view loads and displays the printed score right at the location where you are playing.

 Of course, the staffScope view requires more than just the MIDI file to be available.
-But as soon as you have a digital version of the printed score handy, you can import it in the staffScope viewer.
+If you have a version of the printed score handy, you can import it in the staffScope viewer.
 The scoreShot tools will help you to do that import.

 > [!NOTE]